 Get the latest from TODAY

-After careful planning, saving and budgeting, you’re finally ready to renovate your home.
+It takes careful planning, saving and budgeting to be ready to renovate your home.
 But the next step you take — hiring a contractor — might just be the most important.
-That’s because a good one will help turn your dream into reality with little headache, while a not-so-great one can bring even the toughest person to his or her knees.
+That’s because a good one will help turn your dream into reality, while a not-so-great one can give even the toughest person a headache.

-“Our contractor was recommended to us, and my husband spoke to him over the phone,” said New Jersey homeowner Charmaine Rodriques.
+“Our contractor was recommended to us, and my husband spoke to him over the phone,” said Charmaine Rodrique, a New Jersey homeowner.
 “We called three or four of his references and everyone spoke highly of him.
 We didn’t look at his work in person but we saw photos.”

-“My contractor provided a copy of his license but not the classification, which turned out to be a commercial contractor,” says New Orleans homeowner Jeff Giavotella.
+“My contractor provided a copy of his license but not the classification, which turned out to be a commercial contractor,” said Jeff Giavotella, a homeowner in New Orleans.
 “He never was licensed to work on single-family residential projects that exceed $50,000.”

 When Giavotella called the state regulatory office, they said the contractor had a clean record — for commercial jobs.
 But a deeper dig revealed there the man was no stranger to lawsuits for his subpar work.